Inn at Diamond Cove Portland Maine: From Baracks To Boutique Hideaway

 Diamond’s Edge

 Diamond Edge is the Cove’s fine-dining establishment, with some of the friendliest servers you’ll find anywhere.
-The brand new chef (2019), Jason Kennedy, demonstrates a deft way with foodstuffs.
-And what emerges from the kitchen is pure joy.
-(He’s a keeper!).
+The food is great, and the setting can’t be beat.

 Inn at Diamond Cove ME Pin